-In 2009 more than 3.6 million litres of milk were taken by rail from as far away as Hawke’s Bay and Wairarapa to Fonterra’s huge Whareroa factory near Hāwera each day.
-A fleet of 45 tankers – employing 140 drivers – collected milk around the clock from almost 2,600 farms in the Taranaki area.
-At the height of the season 14 million litres of milk were processed at the factory daily.
+In the 2010s up to 14 million litres of milk was processed at Fonterra’s huge Whareroa factory near Hāwera each day.
+A fleet of tankers collected milk around the clock from thousands of farms in the Taranaki area.

 Save the cows?